India: Types of Company

 Employing Staff for a Company Limited by Shares

-Normally a foreigner employed by a limited company will require an Employment Visa, although if only short visits atre being made a Business Visa may be sufficient.
+Normally a foreigner employed by a limited company will require an employment visa, although if only short visits are being made a business visa may be sufficient.

 The local Foreigners’ Regional Registration Office (FRRO), an agency of the Home Ministry, is responsible for registering the visas of foreigners employed by limited companies in India and for supervision of the individuals during their stay.

 Registration with the police is required within 14 days of arrival in India (which may or may not be the same as registration with the FRRO in a given region).
 Documents required include a registration form in quadruplicate and a registration permit booklet, copies of passport and visa, a copy of the employment contract, copies of a letter of recommendation from the parent company, six passport photos.
 An HIV/AIDS test result must also be filed, within 30 days.

 Visas can be extended, t hough this involves another set of bureaucratic procedures.